 Science and innovation underpin the economies of both Kuwait and the UK.
 Encouraging work between the two countries therefore produces benefits for both.

 Science and innovation are at the heart of government strategy for promoting prosperity and growth.
-Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for UK and Kuwait.
+Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and Kuwait.

 For an introductory brief which covers the local Science and Innovation landscape, UK priorities and activities in Kuwait, read the UK Science and Innovation Network Country Snapshot.

-You can email, write or telephone us:
+You can email, or telephone us on: